Rookie Card Year: 2002

 Joey Votto Key Signature Attributes: An authentic Joey Votto signature autograph will exhibit several distinguishing characteristics.
 Regardless of the type of item or when it was signed, look for the following signature features:

-- Entire signature is quickly written, with several letters combined and others missing.
+- The entire signature is quickly written, with several letters combined and others missing.

 - The letter "J" is discernible with a loop on the bottom of the letter but not the top.